Ho1yShif/dinner/README.md

 ## How it works

-A GitHub Action is scheduled to run the `plan_dinners.py` script weekly at 3 AM on Saturday.
+A GitHub Action is scheduled to run the `plan_dinners.py` script weekly at noon on Friday.
 This script will read the `dinners.json` file and randomly select meals for each day of the week.

 Each meal category is represented non-consecutively throughout the week, meaning that the same meal category won't be used two days in a row.